Having been mountain biking for over 20 years I know that there are many excellent

 can help you achieve your goals.

-I have found that some female bikers are reluctant to attend mixed group skills development
+I have found that many female bikers are reluctant to attend mixed group skills development

 sessions.
 There may be many reasons for this but I think the main one is that they